OfficeDev/outlook-dev-docs/docs/add-ins/implement-sso-in-outlook-add-in.md

 ---
-title: Scenario - Implement single sign-on to your service in an Outlook Add-in | Microsoft Docs
+title: Scenario - Implement single sign-on to your service in an Outlook add-in | Microsoft Docs
-description: Learn about using the single-sign-on token and Exchange identity token provided by an Outlook Add-in to implement SSO with your service.
+description: Learn about using the single-sign-on token and Exchange identity token provided by an Outlook add-in to implement SSO with your service.
 author: jasonjoh
 ms.topic: article
 ms.technology: office-add-ins